We guitarists love buying guitar accessories. Almost as much as we love buying new guitars! Pedals, straps, cables, polish…

 Why Choosing the Right Size Pick is Important

 Generally, material and thickness are considered more important.
 You should definitely think about those factors when choosing your perfect pick.
+Or you can go for a more quirky alternative to a guitar pick.

 But size does matter!